srjturner/abdicate/README.md

 __filepaths__    An array of absolute paths which indicate the directories containing your modules to scan.

+### Context Properties

+__instances__  A Map of names to Objects which is populated when bootstrap(true) is called.
+Before bootstrap() is called or if its 'eager' parameter is set to false, instances will be empty.
+Note: if using scope=prototype, you should use Context#getInstance(name) to ensure that each instance was newly-created.
+Context#getInstance(name) on a singleton-scoped Object is essentially the same as Context#instances(name), but works lazily (i.e. if no instance yet exists because bootstrapping was not eager, getInstance() will create one and cache it.

 ### Context Prototype Methods

 These are invoked on an instance of Context.